revou-fsse-feb25/milestone-2-faisalfirdaus/README.md

     cd milestone-2-faisalfirdaus
 ```

-3. Open `index.html` in a browser to view the website.
+3. Open `index.html` in a browser of run it with live-server to view the website.

 ## Future Enhancements